 Experimentation for Controllers involves validation of controllers using inputs from a combination of underlay network, simulators and/or testbeds.
 Below is an example scenario where evolvable controllers are validated.
-In this example, a new experiment specification, which has controller specifications to be validated, is provided by AN orchestrator.
-Experimentation controller derives scenarios for experimentation based on the experiment specifications.
-Based on these scenarios, Experimentation controller interacts with the KB to gather additional supporting specifications

-(experiments and/or controllers) and relevant knowledge to design an experiment to validate the controllers included in the Experiment specification.
+In this example, a new experiment specification, which has controller specifications to be validated, is provided by AN Orchestrator.
+Experimentation controller derives scenarios for experimentation based on the experiment specification.
+Based on these scenarios, Experimentation controller interacts with the Knowledge Base to gather additional supporting specifications (experiments and/or controllers) and relevant knowledge to design an experiment to validate the controllers included in the experiment specification.

-NOTE 1 - There are additional example scenarios where the Experimentation controller reuses an existing experiment specification (stored in the KB) and designs the experiments to validate the controller included in the experiment specification provided by the AN orchestrator.
+NOTE 1 - There are additional example scenarios where the Experimentation controller reuses an existing experiment specification (stored in the Knowledge Base) and designs the experiments to validate the controller included in the experiment specification provided by the AN Orchestrator.